Tax fraud is the most common economic crime

 Strategy for Tackling the Grey Economy and Economic Crime

-According to the Government Programme, the Government will continue working to combat tax evasion and the grey economy.
+According to the Government Programme, the Government will continue working to combat tax evasion, the grey economy and economic crime.

-- ensure the ability of authorities to combat the grey economy and economic crime,
+- ensure the capacity of authorities to tackle the grey economy and economic crime

-- develop measures to combat the grey economy and economic crime and improve cooperation between authorities.
+- develop measures to tackle the grey economy and economic crime and improve cooperation between public authorities.

 Read more